bcongelio/nfl-analytics-with-r-book/docs/index.md

 ## Overview of Chapters

 -   **Chapter 1** provides an overview of the `nflverse` with specific attention paid to the difference between using `nflfastR` versus `nflreadr`.
 Serving as the first dive into analytics, the chapter showcases how to use `nflreadr` to retrieve both compiled weekly NFL stats and the deeply robust play-by-play statistics.
 In both cases, exercises are provided.
 Readers will do their first coding by, first, using the weekly stats to determine the 2021 leaders in air yards per attempt.
 Second, readers will use the play-by-play statistics from the 2021 season to create a brand new metric (QB aggressiveness on 3rd down pass attempts).
 Afterward, readers will learn how to retrieve multiple seasons of data at once.
-To conclude, other sources of NFL data will be highlighted such as [PFF](https://premium.pff.com/nfl/teams/2021/REGPO) and [SIS](https://www.sportsinfosolutions.com/solution/football/). (*Note: As permisson is granted, example data from both PFF and SIS will be incorporated into this book as both come with unique issues to overcome during the data cleaning/prep process).*

 -   **Chapter 2** covers the process of downloading both R and RStudio, as well as the necessary packages to do NFL analytics.
 As one of the most important chapters in the book (especially for those new to the R programming language), readers take a deep dive into wrangling NFL data with the `tidyverse` package.
 To begin, readers will learn about the `dplyr` pipe (`%>%`) and use, in exercises, the six most important verbs in the `dplyr` language: `filer()`, `select()`, `arrange()`, `summarize()`, `mutate()`, and `group_by()`.
 At the conclusion of the chapter, multiple exercises are provided to allow readers to practice using the `dplyr` verbs, relational operators within the `filter()` function and creating "new stats" by using the `summarize()` function.
 Moreover, readers will determine the relationship between the `dplyr` language and important variables within the `nflverse` data such as `player_name` and `player_id`, which is important for correct manipulation and cleaning of data.